-An employee who drives as part of his/her job duties must: Hold a valid driver's license (non-probationary) for the class of vehicle, have a valid and current registration, and a valid and current license plate, is expected to carry automobile liability insurance in the name of the titleholder with the following minimum limits: \$100,000 per person and \$300,000 per accident, obey all traffic rules and regulations, inform his/her supervisor of any changes that affect holding a valid driver's license, be personally responsible for paying vehicle fines that occur while on business.
+An employee who drives as part of his/her job duties must: Hold a valid driver's license (non-probationary) for the class of vehicle, have a valid and current registration, and a valid and current license plate, is expected to carry automobile liability insurance in the name of the titleholder with the following minimum limits: \$100,000 per person and \$300,000 per accident, obey all traffic rules and regulations, inform his/her supervisor of any changes that affect holding a valid driver's license, be personally responsible for infractions or fines resulting from use of a personal vehicle while on business.
 The employee may wish to consult his/her insurance carrier if driving on behalf of the parish/school.
-All drivers must complete and comply with Catholic Mutual Safe Driver's course.
+All drivers must complete and comply with Catholic Mutual Safe Driver's course and must report any changes that may impact certification to the supervisor.

+Employees must exercise due diligence to drive safely in accordance with applicable federal, state, and local laws, and to maintain the security of the vehicle and its contents.
 Employees shall not operate handheld or non-handheld cell phone or electronic devices unless vehicle is safely parked.
 Reading or texting while driving is strictly prohibited.